joshoti/DevPortalX-api/README.md

 ```

 4. Access the application:
 The application should now be running at `http://localhost:8080`.
+Go to `http://localhost:8080/swagger-ui.html` to get started.

 ## Contributing